Skip to main content

 9:00AM-6:00PM EST, Blue Ballroom, WVU Mountainlair Student Union

-Leaders of several Native Nations with historical, ancestral and current connections to the land now known as West Virginia will present, sharing insights along with outlooks for the future.
-Our esteemed guests include:
+Leaders of several Native Nations with historical, ancestral and current connections to the land now known as West Virginia shared their cultural and historical insights, along with outlooks for the future.
+Access recordings of our esteemed guests' presentations by clicking on the speaker's name, below:

 Tadodaho Sidney Hill and Faithkeeper Oren Lyons, both of the Haudenosaunee (Iroquois) Confederacy,